How to Finance Equipment for Your Small Business

 Benefits of Equipment Loans

-• Tax Deductible – Monthly payments on your equipment loan may be deductible as an operating expense.
-To be sure, check with a business tax attorney or a certified public accountant (CPA)
+• Tax deductible: Monthly payments on an equipment loan may be deductible as an operating expense.
+To be sure, check with a business tax attorney or a certified public accountant (CPA).

-• More Cash in Your Wallet – Equipment loans ensure that you have more cash in hand in case you need to make other important purchases for your firm.
+• More cash in your wallet: Equipment loans ensure that you have more cash on hand in case you need to make other important business purchases.

-• Lease to Own – You may own the equipment outright or be able to purchase it at the end of the lease, depending on your loan terms.
+• Lease to own: You may own the equipment outright, or you can purchase it at the end of the lease, depending on your loan terms.

 What Equipment Financing Options Do You Have?

-SBA 7(a) loans are term loans that are backed by SBA guarantees and offer small business owners affordable rates for equipment, as well as other business purchases.
+• SBA 7(a) loans: SBA 7(a) loans are term loans that are backed by SBA guarantees and offer small business owners affordable rates for equipment and other business purchases.

-Business equipment loans are designed exclusively for the acquisition of equipment.
-It functions like a lease, in which you return the equipment at the end of the term, or renew the lease to keep it longer.
-You can sometimes purchase the equipment outright at the end of the term.
+• Equipment loans: A business equipment loan is designed exclusively for getting equipment.
+It functions like a lease, in which you return the equipment at the end of the term or renew the lease to keep it longer.
+This option may enable you to purchase the equipment at the end of the term.

-Fixed-rate loans of up to $5 million are available under the Small Business Administration’s 504 loan program for long-term assets such as buildings, equipment, or facility renovations.
+• Loans under SBA 504: Fixed-rate loans of up to $5 million are available through the Small Business Administration’s 504 loan program for long-term assets such as buildings, equipment, or facility renovations.

-A company credit card is another alternative for equipment financing.
-When compared to equipment loans or leases, business credit cards have a few advantages.
+• Small business credit card: When compared to equipment loans or leases, business credit cards have a few advantages.
 Card applications take less time than loan applications, and some cards offer 0% APR and continuing cashback rewards, miles, or points.

-A company line of credit allows you to borrow money on an as-needed basis rather than as one big payment.
-Similar to a credit card, you can borrow up to your credit limit, repay, and borrow again.
+• Small business line of credit: A company line of credit allows you to borrow money on an as-needed basis rather than as one big payment.
+Like a credit card, you can borrow up to your credit limit, repay, and borrow again.
 Only the amount you borrow will be charged interest.